Nurse-Lauren

-Speaking of her time as an ICU nurse, Lauren said, “I loved that type of nursing but I couldn’t see myself working there forever.
+Speaking of her time as an ICU nurse, Lauren said, “I loved that type of nursing, but I couldn’t see myself working there forever.
 It was emotionally draining – I had a very young family.
 I was trying to work and balance their needs.
-My husband would work in the day and I would work at night.
+My husband would work in the day, and I would work at night.
 I was trying to blend a successful career with having a family.
 I was working opposite shifts to my husband so someone could be home with the kids – it was tough, we were like ships in the night.
 I was just functioning rather than having a quality of life.”

-It was at this point when Lauren’s son was just a few months old, she decided to interview at SILK to be a nurse injector.
-She took six months leave from her role as an ICU nurse to see if she liked being a cosmetic nurse.
+It was at this point when Lauren’s son was just a few months old, she decided to interview at SILK.
+She took six months leave from her role as an ICU nurse to see if she liked being an Aesthetic Nurse.
+“I wanted to build a good life for my family while having a good career.
+Becoming an Aesthetic Nurse seemed like a good way to blend having a career and be a mum,” Lauren said.

-After seeing how fast the laser and cosmetic treatment sector was growing, Lauren started to explore options of opening her own clinic.
+After seeing how fast the laser and aesthetic treatment sector was growing, Lauren started to explore options of opening her own clinic.
 She had a loyal set of clients and felt confident enough in her skill that she could go out on her own.

 “Transitioning from working in the public health system to running my own business was quite a daunting thought.
 I was used to working long hours in a very inflexible environment.
 I saw having my own business as the opportunity to establish a positive, flexible workplace which benefits my family and makes people feel better about themselves,” Lauren said.